-In addition to these innovative efforts associated with the UConn Technology Park, there are a variety of partnerships with corporate sponsors in various stages of development and implementation that have an estimated value of approximately \$12 million annually.
-Other key partnerships from the life and physical sciences include the following companies:
+In addition to these innovative efforts associated with the UConn Technology Park, there are a variety of partnerships with global life sciences companies in various stages of development and implementation that have an estimated value of approximately \$4 million.
+Other key life sciences partnerships include the following companies:

-Arthrex Inc., Abbott Laboratories, Alexion Pharmaceuticals, Amgen Inc., Biogen Idec MA Inc., Rogers Corporation, Cadenza Innovations, Liberty Mutual Insurance, Precision Combustion, Duracell, Novartis Pharmaceuticals Corp., GlaxoSmithKline, Merck Sharp & Dohme I. A. Corp., Colgate Oral Pharmaceuticals, Bayer Pharmaceuticals, Regeneron Pharmaceuticals, 3M, Procter & Gamble Commercial, LLC, Pfizer Inc., and more.
+• Arthrex Inc., Impact Assets, Alexion Pharmaceuticals, Biogen Idec MA Inc., Novartis Pharmaceuticals Corp.; GlaxoSmithKline; Merck Sharp & Dohme I. A. Corp., Colgate Oral Pharmaceuticals; Bayer Pharmaceuticals; Regeneron Pharmaceuticals; 3M; and Pfizer Inc.

 Corporate partnerships and sponsorships are also key to the exploration of new digital methodologies and the development of new digital practices.
-UConn's Digital Media and Design Center has many relationships with industry leaders including Cigna, Boston Children's Hospital, Diversified Media Group, UTC Aerospace System, and BBDO, allowing the Center to identify and tackle new challenges that further its research goals.
+UConn's Digital Media Center has many relationships with industry leaders including Cigna, Boston Children's Hospital, Diversified Media Group, UTC Aerospace System and BBDO, allowing the Center to identify and tackle new challenges that further its research goals.

-There are many other growing business and entrepreneurial initiatives intended to encourage and foster a vigorous entrepreneurial culture at UConn and increase the potential for success of commercially viable companies formed from its innovation, entrepreneurship, and proof-of-concept competitions.
+There are many other business expansion and entrepreneurial initiatives intended to encourage and foster a vigorous entrepreneurial culture at UConn and increase the potential for success of commercially viable companies formed from its innovations, entrepreneurial, and proof-ofconcept competitions.
 These activities are designed to: 1) Maximize entrepreneurial education and incentivize the creation of cross-disciplinary innovation teams; 2) Aid the teams in identifying and addressing key business issues through mentorship and real-world problem solving activities; and 3) Provide mechanisms to deploy and allocate resources to the best commercialization opportunities that can attract future public or private fundraising.
-Some examples of these initiatives are listed below.